kdroidFilter/mines/CODE_STYLE.md

 /* This is a single-line block comment */
 ```

-## Additional Code Style Rules
+## Code Style Rules

-Based on the existing codebase, the following code style rules are also observed:
+In general, follow the Clean Code practices.

+The following rules are complementary to the official Kotlin coding conventions
+and the detekt rules defined in the project's `detekt.yml` file.

 1. **Indentation and Spacing**
     - Use 4 spaces for indentation (no tabs)